wund0r/rss-my-ass/README.md

 [@rss_my_ass_bot](http://t.me/rss_my_ass_bot)

 This Telegram bot is able to generate RSS feeds for YouTube and beyond (with the power of [rss-bridge](https://github.com/RSS-Bridge/rss-bridge)).
-Send `/help` to see what it can do.
+Send `/help` to bot or check out [release page](https://github.com/wunderwaffla/rss-my-ass/releases) to see what it can do.

 ## Self hosting